xrarch/mintia2/README.md

 computer made by a doomed company in 1989, and that might have been considered a pretty strong system at the time.
 It is also intended to be very portable.

+## Kernel Design Acknowledgements

+The scheduler design is inspired by FreeBSD's ULE.
+The overall system structure, particularly the usage of a hierarchical interrupt structure and the usage of software interrupts for deferred events, is inspired by the Windows NT kernel.
+The memory manager is inspired by VMS, NT, and Mach (via UVM).
+The IO system, particularly its fundamentally asynchronous nature, is inspired by VMS and NT.

 ## Supported Architectures

 <a href="https://github.com/xrarch/xremu"><img src="https://raw.githubusercontent.com/xrarch/mintia2/main/badge-17032.png" width="256"></a>